How To Use Visual Communication and Why It Matters

 1. Onboard new employees

 It can be time consuming to schedule face-to-face training sessions every time a new employee joins your organization.
-It’s also overwhelming to be a new employee with so much to learn right from the start.
+Being a new employee is overwhelming with so much to learn right from the start.

 Make onboarding easier by creating narrated screencasts that show how to use your organization’s standard programs.
 New hires will be able to re-watch them when they need a refresher, and you’ll save time by avoiding in-person training sessions.